 Cass Lake Front Apartments Security Deposit Refund Requirements

-Besides being an exemplary tenant, there are a few more items to check off your list before you can get your security deposit returned to you once you move.
+Besides being an exemplary tenant, there are a few more items to check off your list before you can get your security deposit back when you move:

-As much as you may not want to re-read your lease, it never hurts to double-check everything.
-If you feel you know your lease inside and out by now, then we suggest going over the Security Deposit Refund Requirements form to ensure that you are leaving your apartment home in the proper condition.
-You may even want to consider using this form as a move-out checklist.
+As much as you may not want to re-read your lease agreement, it never hurts to double-check everything.
+If you feel you know your lease inside and out by now, then we suggest going over the Security Deposit Refund Requirements form to ensure that you are leaving your apartment home in good shape.
+You may even want to consider using this form as a move-out inspection checklist.

-Giving notice is also another important requirement for getting your security deposit back.
+Giving proper notice is also another important requirement for getting your security deposit back.
 In general, residents, or soon-to-be former tenants, need to give the leasing office written 30-day notice prior to vacating.
 This 30-day notice must also include a current mailing address, but that is not all.
-Michigan law requires that notice, in writing and within four (4) days after moving out that, be provided as well.
-Similar to the first written notice, this final letter should have your mailing address or your forwarding address.
-Note, if you want a copy of your itemized list of damages and penalties, make sure you send any and all notices to the above-mentioned parties.

 Last-Minute Expenses and Costs

 You should also make sure that you take care of any last-minute expenses or costs.
-Typically, this means utilities, outstanding rental charges (i.e. last month’s rent), and any expenses associated with your apartment home need to be squared away by the time you are done packing.
-Furthermore, if there are any small repairs that need to be tackled before you turn over your unit, those should be addressed as well, or at least if you want the majority of your security deposit refunded.
+Typically, this means unpaid utility bills, outstanding rental charges (i.e. last month’s rent), and any expenses associated with your apartment home need to be squared away by the time you are done packing.
+Furthermore, if there are any small repairs that need to be tackled before you turn over your rental unit, those should be addressed as well, or at least if you want the full security deposit refunded.

 Damages and Repairs

-Yet another requirement to keep in mind is if the repairs aren’t small, or the damage is significant, then your only recourse is to bring it to your landlord or the maintenance staff’s attention.
-That said, if your apartment home only shows signs of normal or standard wear and tear, then you can rest assured knowing that you are that much closer to getting your security deposit back.
+Another requirement to keep in mind is if the repairs are not small, or the damage is significant, then your only recourse is to bring it to your landlord or the maintenance staff’s attention.
+That said, if your apartment home only shows signs of normal wear and tear, then you can rest assured knowing that you are that much closer to getting your security deposit back.
 Learn what is normal wear and tear in an apartment here.

-It is also highly recommended that you clean your apartment home thoroughly, especially after loading the last box on to the truck.
-What’s more, you also need to make sure, upon vacating the premises, that all of the appliances are cleaned and in the same condition as they were when you first moved in.
+It is also highly recommended that you clean your apartment home thoroughly, especially after loading the last box onto the truck.
+You also need to make sure, upon vacating the premises, that all of the appliances are cleaned and in the same condition as they were when you first moved in.
 If you fail to clean your appliances, there is a standard $100 cleaning fee per dirty appliance.

 Take Your Belongings with You

-Once you have checked everything off your list, including adhering to all the requirements mentioned above, then you should receive most, if not your full security deposit via US mail in little over a month.
-For more information about where your security deposit is kept or what other requirements must be met in order for you to get your refund, then we recommend that you go over the Rules and Regulations To All Tenants document one more time.
-That said, after turning in your keys, meeting all terms of the lease, paying any outstanding bills/fees and doing a thorough clean before surrendering your unit, then, and only then, can you expect your refund via mail.
+Once you have checked everything off your list, including adhering to all the requirements mentioned above, then you should receive most, if not your full security deposit via U.S. mail in little over a month.
+For more information about where your security deposit is kept or what other requirements must be met in order for you to get your refund, then we recommend that you go over the Rules and Regulations document one more time.